Uploaded: 11-Dec-2020

 Gifford B. Doxsee 106th Infantry Division Association President 2008-2010 423/HQ 3 Bny 1 Canterbury Drive Athens, OH 45701-3708 740-592-3472 doxsee@oak.cats.ohiou.edu

 Mental illness in the United States has often received less attention and lower priority than physical illness.
 However, if current trends continue and the returning veterans from conflict in the Middle East and Afghanistan manifest ever-increasing symptoms of mental stress or mental illness resulting from their combat experience, it is urgently necessary that national attitudes change and that sufficient resource be made available to provide adequate care for these veterans.
+Further information on this topic can be secured from the recently-founded Veterans for Common Sense, headed by Paul Sullivan.

 It began on December 25, 1944, Christmas Day, when elements of the 424th Regiment attacked and took Manhay.
 Actually, we had to attack twice because the enemy took it back from us and we had to make a second try.
 This time we were able to hold on.
 The weather, if I remember correctly was bitter cold with a stiff breeze.
 It was necessary to cross a large, wide open field covered with snow.
 There was no other approach to the town, so we were exposed to mortar and machine gun fire all the way.